 Download our in-depth report: The Ultimate Guide to IT Security Vendors

 Fortinet was founded in 2000.
 The company launched its first FortiGate firewall in 2002, and completed its IPO in 2009.
-It is a provider of network security appliances for carriers, data centers, enterprises and distributed offices.
-It is one of only three vendors who made the Leaders Quadrant in Gartner's evaluation.
+The company offers network security appliances for carriers, data centers, enterprises and distributed offices.

 FortiGate firewalls leverage machine learning-based threat intelligence from FortiGuard Labs and feature deep analytics through FortiAnalyzer.
 They can also be integrated with FortiSandbox to automatically generate local threat intelligence to secure against new zero-day and advanced threats.

 Options include hardware appliance (on-premises and managed), virtual machine, cloud (private, public and hybrid), and Security-as-a-Service.